arfc/pride/data_processing/fixed_cost_assumptions.md

 #####         Sources:
 #####         https://www.eia.gov/outlooks/aeo/assumptions/pdf/table_8.2.pdf

-In lieu of good data on operating and variable cost of small modular reactors, we will use cost estimates for conventional advanced nuclear technology.
+In lieu of good data on operating and variable cost of small modular reactors, we will use cost estimates for advanced nuclear technology.

 This case uses two Westinghouse AP1000 reactors as a model plant.
 Fixed O&M costs come from those listed at the top of this document.